Status Quo

 I have worked on various topics spanning connectome statistics, causal decision support, clinical artificial intelligence, and computational safety.
 Some notable papers are listed below.

-Connectome Statistics
+Connectome and Graph-based Statistics

 Causal Decision Support